sentient-agi/Sentient-Enclaves-Framework/reference_apps/model_converter/README.md

 ```bash
 ./convert_to_gguf.sh meta-llama/Llama-3.1-8B tq1_0
 ```
+Depending on the model size, it may take a while to convert.
+For example, the 8B model takes about 10 minutes to convert.
 ## **Output** 📁
 - The converted GGUF model will be available in the `models` directory.
 - The model will be named `<MODEL_NAME>_<QUANT_TYPE>.gguf` .